-Our communication plan Audit Plan Audit Findings Respective responsibilities of auditor and management/those charged with governance • Overview of the planned scope and timing of the audit, including planning assessment of audit risks and wider scope risks • Confirmation of independence and objectivity • • A statement that we have complied with relevant ethical requirements regarding independence.
+Our communication plan Audit Plan Audit Findings Respective responsibilities of auditor and the Accountable Officer (those charged with governance) • Overview of the planned scope and timing of the audit, including planning assessment of audit risks and wider scope risks • Confirmation of independence and objectivity • • A statement that we have complied with relevant ethical requirements regarding independence.
 Relationships and other matters which might be thought to bear on independence.
 Details of non-audit work performed by Grant Thornton UK LLP and network firms, together with fees charged.
-Details of safeguards applied to threats to independence • • Significant matters in relation to going concern • • Views about the qualitative aspects of the VJB's accounting and financial reporting practices, including accounting policies, accounting estimates and financial statement disclosures • Significant findings from the audit • Significant matters and issues arising during the audit and written representations that have been sought • Significant difficulties encountered during the audit • Significant deficiencies in internal control identified during the audit • Significant matters arising in connection with related parties • Identification or suspicion of fraud involving management and/or which results in material misstatement of the financial statements • Non-compliance with laws and regulations • Unadjusted misstatements and material disclosure omissions • Expected modifications to the auditor's report, or emphasis of matter •
+Details of safeguards applied to threats to independence • • Significant matters in relation to going concern • • Views about the qualitative aspects of OSCR's accounting and financial reporting practices, including accounting policies, accounting estimates and financial statement disclosures • Significant findings from the audit • Significant matters and issues arising during the audit and written representations that have been sought • Significant difficulties encountered during the audit • Significant deficiencies in internal control identified during the audit • Significant matters arising in connection with related parties • Identification or suspicion of fraud involving management and/or which results in material misstatement of the financial statements • Non-compliance with laws and regulations • Unadjusted misstatements and material disclosure omissions • Expected modifications to the auditor's report, or emphasis of matter · •

-International Standards on Auditing (UK) (ISA) 260, as well as other ISAs, prescribe matters which we are required to communicate with those charged with governance, and which we set out in the table opposite.
+International Standards on Auditing (UK) (ISA) 260, as well as other ISAs, prescribe matters which we are required to communicate with those charged with governance, and which we set out in the table above.

-This document, The Audit Plan, outlines our audit strategy and plan to deliver the audit, while our Annual Report to those Charged with Governance will be issued prior to approval of the financial statements and will present key issues and other matters arising from the audit, together with an explanation as to how these have been resolved.
+This document, The Audit Plan, outlines our audit strategy and plan to deliver the audit, while our Annual Report to the Accountable Officer will be issued prior to approval of the financial statements and will present key issues and other matters arising from the audit, together with an explanation as to how these have been resolved.

-We will communicate any adverse or unexpected findings affecting the audit on a timely basis, either informally or via a report to VJB Management and the Board.
+We will communicate any adverse or unexpected findings affecting the audit on a timely basis, either informally or via a report to OSCR Management, the Accountable Officer and the Audit Committee.